payloadcms/plugin-template/README.md

 **index.ts**

-First up, the `index.ts` file.
+First up, the `src/index.ts` file.
 It is best practice not to build the plugin directly in this file, instead we use this to export the plugin and types from separate files.

 **Plugin.ts**